ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 Enter the [Cancer Cell Line Encyclopedia](https://portals.broadinstitute.org/ccle) (CCLE), a collection of open access whole genome, whole exome, and RNA-seq datasets encompassing nearly 1000 human cancer cell lines.
 A project of the [Broad Institute](https://www.broadinstitute.org/), [Novartis Institutes for Biomedical Research](https://www.nibr.com/), and the [Genomics Institute of the Novartis Research Foundation](https://www.gnf.nibr.com/), the CCLE correlates genomic data from 947 human cancer cell lines with pharmacological profiles of 24 anticancer drugs.

-Since the availability of these datasets allows for large-scale comparative analysis.
+The availability of these datasets allows for large-scale comparative analysis.
 The CCLE Correlation Analysis App can be used to identify features correlated with a gene mutation such as mutations in other genes, expression, and sample-level metadata.

 ## Scope of the App